iankohdes/iankohdes.github.io/content/posts/0001-setting-up-hugo-and-blowfish.md

 ## Starting a local server

 In the terminal, run `hugo server` and go to `http://localhost:1313` in any internet browser.
 Anytime changes are saved, they are immediately visible in the local version of the website.

+## Overriding the default fonts

+This took the longest amount of time to figure out and renewed my hatred of CSS.
+Since I found it an involved process (for someone with barely any experience with CSS), I’ve decided to make this [its own entry](https://iankohdes.github.io/posts/0002-overriding-default-fonts-in-blowfish/).

 ## Pre-deployment and deployment